-Of course, chickens don’t truly fly around like your typical bird.
-They use their wings for extra lift to get into trees to roost for the night – just like their junglefowl ancestors!
+Of course, chickens don’t indeed fly around like your typical bird.
+They use their wings for an extra lift to get into trees to roost for the night – just like their junglefowl ancestors!

 Chicken Breeds and Flight

 Certain breeds of chicken are known for their ability to fly more than others.
 The easiest way to tell is based on their overall bulk.

 Heavier birds have more trouble getting the lift they need to clear a fence, but the lighter, more agile birds can quickly get into trees.

 Bantams are known for their ability to fly, which is understandable because they’re lightweight.
 Araucanas, Ameraucanas, Polish, Sumatra, and many Mediterranean breeds can reach considerable heights.

 Chicken breeds that don’t fly well include Orpingtons, Australorps, Silkies, Wyandottes, and Sussex!

 While they still can jump up and may be able to scale a 4-foot fence, many won’t even attempt it.